cconrad/cconrad.github.io/_posts/2010-05-17-drop-caps-in-thesis.md

 ---
-layout: page
-status: publish
-header: no
-sidebar: left
-published: true
-title: Drop caps in Thesis
 author:
   display_name: Claus Conrad
+  email: webmaster@clausconrad.com
   login: claus
-  email: webmaster@clausconrad.com
   url: ''
+author_email: webmaster@clausconrad.com
 author_login: claus
-author_email: webmaster@clausconrad.com
-wordpress_id: 258
-wordpress_url: http://www.clausconrad.com/?p=258
-date: '2010-05-17 22:36:14 +0000'
-date_gmt: '2010-05-17 20:36:14 +0000'
 categories:
   - Development
+comments: true
+date: 2010-05-17 22:36:14 +02:00
+date_gmt: 2010-05-17 20:36:14 +0000
+header: 'no'
+layout: page
+published: true
+sidebar: left
+status: publish
 tags:
   - wordpress
   - thesis
   - css
-comments: true
-teaser: "Reading Asnio inspired me to implement drop caps on this blog, and searching for an easy way to add them I came across Miguel's post on <a href=\"http://webhole.net/2009/11/03/thesis-theme-tip-how-to-add-drop-caps-to-all-posts/\">adding drop caps to all posts  in Thesis</a> at once."
+teaser: Reading Asnio inspired me to implement drop caps on this blog, and searching for an easy way to add them I came across Miguel's post on <a href="http://webhole.net/2009/11/03/thesis-theme-tip-how-to-add-drop-caps-to-all-posts/">adding drop caps to all posts  in Thesis</a> at once.
+title: Drop caps in Thesis
+wordpress_id: 258
+wordpress_url: http://www.clausconrad.com/?p=258
 ---
 Apparently, Thesis has a built-in CSS class called "drop_cap" that can be manually added to posts.
 Adding this class to the first letter of posts manually isn't a viable solution, Miguel writes, and I couldn't agree more - it's prone to be forgotten as well as ugly, because it violates the rule of separation of content and layout.